ItzHerbie/KQL/Detections/Detect Data Connectors Failing to Fetch Data.md

 Description:<br>
-  Failure in a configured Azure Sentinel data connector.
+  <li>Failure in a configured Azure Sentinel data connector.
 The connector has not successfully ingested logs from its source within the expected time window.
-This may indicate a configuration issue, connectivity problem, or upstream outage, and could result in missing or delayed security event data. <br>
+This may indicate a configuration issue, connectivity problem, or upstream outage, and could result in missing or delayed security event data.</li> <br>

 Tactics and Techniques: Defense Evasion - T1562 0 Impari Defenses